evkx/evkx.github.io/content/models/bmw/i7/i7_M70_xDrive/_index.md

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/bmw/i7/i7_m70_xdrive/screens_1_st.jpg" title="BMW i7 M70 xDrive" width="3000" height="1991"  >}}

+### Steering Wheel

+The BMW i7 M70 xDrive is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel features optional integrated heating for added comfort during cold weather.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment